microsoft/aurora/_sources/beware.md

 Our hope is that Aurora generally produces sensible predictions.
 However, there is no guarantee that it will.

-For optimal performance, need to use exactly be right.
+If you require optimal performance, then the data you use needs to be exactly right.
 This means that you should use provide exactly the right variables at exactly the right pressure levels